declanshanaghy/dollar-game/README.md

 Our implementation extends the traditional rules by allowing vertices with negative dollars to give, creating a more dynamic and meditative experience.

+## 🎬 Inspiration

+This project was inspired by the excellent educational video [The Dollar Game](https://www.youtube.com/watch?v=U33dsEcKgeQ), which provides a clear and engaging introduction to this fascinating mathematical concept.

+### The Dollar Game: A Mathematical Exploration of Graph Theory

+The Dollar Game is a fascinating mathematical puzzle based on chip-firing games in graph theory.
+Originally introduced by mathematician Matthew Baker, it represents a financial system where vertices (nodes) in a graph can hold positive or negative dollar amounts, representing wealth or debt.

+In the Dollar Game, players interact with a graph where each vertex contains some number of dollars (positive) or debt (negative).
+The goal is to eliminate all debt through strategic moves: either "giving" (where a vertex gives one dollar to each of its neighbors) or "borrowing" (where a vertex takes one dollar from each neighbor).
+The total amount of money in the system remains constant throughout the game.

+What makes this game mathematically significant is its connection to fundamental concepts in graph theory.
+The game's solvability is directly tied to the graph's genus (or Betti number), calculated as E - V + 1, where E is the number of edges and V is the number of vertices.
+A key theorem states that a Dollar Game is winnable if and only if the total money in the system is greater than or equal to the graph's genus.

+For trees (graphs with no cycles), any non-negative total makes the game winnable.
+However, for graphs with cycles, having a non-negative total is necessary but not sufficient for winning.
+The Dollar Game demonstrates connections to algebraic geometry through the Riemann-Roch theorem and provides insights into the mathematical properties of networks and resource distribution.

+Beyond its mathematical elegance, the Dollar Game serves as an intuitive model for understanding complex systems where resources flow between interconnected entities, making it relevant to fields ranging from economics to network theory.

 ## 🚀 Conscious Interaction

 ### Game Mechanics